 He quickly became a fixture with television anchor positions at KICU-TV, San Jose-San Francisco and at KUAT-TV, PBS-Tucson.
-As the driving force behind KUAT-TV’s “Arizona Illustrated,” the iconic Arizona PBS news and public affairs program, Buckmaster has created the broadcast ‘town square’ for the issues that matter most to Southern Arizona residents.
+As the driving force behind KUAT-TV’s “Arizona Illustrated,” the iconic Arizona PBS news and public affairs program, Buckmaster created the broadcast “town square” for the issues that matter most to Southern Arizona residents.

 His dedication to the community has not gone unnoticed.
-The Tucson Chapter of the American Advertising Federation named Bill its 2011 Golden Mic Award Recipent.
+The Tucson Chapter of the American Advertising Federation named Bill its 2011 Golden Mic Award Recipient.
 In 2010, the Pima County Sheriff’s Department presented Bill with its highest civilian honor, The Citizen Medal.
 Over the past two decades, he has earned five individual Emmy Award nominations, the coveted Silver Circle Lifetime Achievement Award from the National Academy of Television Arts and Sciences, an Alzheimer’s Disease Awareness Achievement Award, and a best of Tucson award from Tucson Lifestyle Magazine.
-Another honor was a welcome surprise.
-Buckmaster’s name on an asteroid.
-Only one other broadcaster has such an honor, the legendary Walter Cronkite.
+Another welcomed honor was Bill Buckmaster’s name on an asteroid—only one other broadcaster has had such an honor, the legendary Walter Cronkite.

-Bill is a graduate of the University of Arizona and earned his Master of Education degree from the University of Nevada-Las Vegas.
+Bill is a graduate of the University of Arizona and earned his Master of Education degree from the University of Nevada, Las Vegas.
 Bill is also a proud veteran of the United States Army.

 Bill and his wife Ann have been married for 40 years and together they have traveled the world, visiting 100 counties, all 50 states and most of Canada’s provinces.
 Along the way, they have collected memories, experiences, and a better understanding of the world.
-But they always love to come home to Tucson and their beloved Norweigan Forest Cat “Princess.”
+But they always love to come home to Tucson and their beloved Norwegian Forest Cat “Princess.”